 - Essentially, a flat line at 2 ppm means that the monitors do not detect any methane above normal background levels.

-- The South Coast Air Quality Management District (SCAQMD) had previously provided monitoring, which is available to view here.
+- The South Coast Air Quality Management District (SCAQMD) had previously provided monitoring.
 Please keep in mind that the SCAQMD monitor used different technology than ours, so the readings may have been varied.

 What does it mean when they show 0ppm?